marvanessa1/Social-Network-API/README.md

 ## Installs

 1. Clone this github repository
-2. Go to reposisory in local directory
+2. Go to repository in local directory
 3. Install dependencies by running command below:

 ```